-The goodness of message type inference was measured by the three standard metrics, correctness (1), conciseness (2), and coverage (3):

-where T is the set of true messages and I is the set of inferred messages.
+The algorithm was evaluated on two commonly used binary protocols, Modbus and MQTT.
+The goodness of message type inference was measured by the three standard metrics: correctness (1), conciseness (2), and coverage (3), where T is the set of true messages and I is the set of inferred messages.